SolaX Power Becomes Partner of Borussia Dortmund

 Through the partnership with Borussia Dortmund, SolaX Power aims to leverage the universal appeal of football to amplify its brand's international presence and promote the ethos of green and sustainable living.
 The collaboration will encompass various initiatives, including stadium advertising, fan engagement activities, and social responsibility projects, collectively advancing the fusion of football with green energy and offering global fans a more environmentally conscious viewing experience.

-SolaX Power eagerly anticipates the opportunity to collaborate with Borussia Dortmund, embarking on a new chapter of progress in both sustainable development and sports.
+We eagerly anticipate the opportunity to collaborate with Borussia Dortmund, embarking on a new chapter of progress in both sustainable development and sports, as we work together towards a brighter and greener future.

 Logo - https://mma.prnewswire.com/media/2310000/_Logo.jpg